-You have been referred for this test because you have been having problems with swallowing or experiencing other symptoms, such as heartburn, regurgitation (bringing swallowed food and drink up again to your mouth) or chest pain.
+You have been referred for this test because you have been bringing swallowed food or drink back up to your mouth soon after eating (regurgitation).

 This test can help us to determine the cause of your symptoms and decide on the best treatment for you.